 One of the most annoying things about selling any kind of product is the number of people who arrive at your product page, but don’t actually purchase.
 With CartHook, we’re able to create an automated process where we capture the contact information of all those who visit our product page and follow up with those who didn’t purchase.
 This simple tool allows us increase our sales, conversion rate, and customers.

 ClickFunnels is a website building tool that allows us to create membership websites, sales funnels, lead generation systems, product launch pages, and landing pages.
 They have a very intuitive UI with an easy drag-and-drop feature, along with a set of proven templates.
 We use ClickFunnels to build the majority of our landing pages and often just use the templates provided.

 Cost: $97 to 297 per month

 Infusionsoft is our email marketing tool that the majority of our products and email lists are build upon.
-With Infusionsoft we’re able to set up and schedule our email campaigns, along with setting up user databases for platforms like our online course and our private entrepreneurship community.
+With Infusionsoft we’re able to set up and schedule our email campaigns, along with setting up user databases for platforms like our online course.